fieldtrip/website/reference/ft_artifact_threshold.md

- In both cases the configuration should also contain cfg.trl        = structure that defines the data segments of interest, see FT_DEFINETRIAL cfg.continuous = 'yes' or 'no' whether the file contains continuous data

- The following configuration options can be specified cfg.artfctdef.threshold.channel   = cell-array with channel labels cfg.artfctdef.threshold.bpfilter  = 'no' or 'yes' (default = 'yes') cfg.artfctdef.threshold.bpfreq    = [0.3 30]
-   cfg.artfctdef.threshold.bpfiltord = 4
+ In both cases the configuration should also contain cfg.trl        = structure that defines the data segments of interest, see FT_DEFINETRIAL cfg.continuous = 'yes' or 'no' whether the file contains continuous data and cfg.artfctdef.threshold.channel   = cell-array with channel labels cfg.artfctdef.threshold.bpfilter  = 'no' or 'yes' (default = 'yes') cfg.artfctdef.threshold.bpfreq    = [0.3 30] cfg.artfctdef.threshold.bpfiltord = 4

- It is also possible to use other filter (lpfilter, hpfilter, bsfilter, dftfilter or medianfilter) instead of a bpfilter for preprocessing, see FT_PREPROCESSING.
+ In the same way as specifying the options for band-pass filtering, it is also possible to specify lpfilter, hpfilter, bsfilter, dftfilter or medianfilter, see FT_PREPROCESSING.

  The detection of artifacts is done according to the following settings, you should specify at least one of these thresholds